mason-bially/500locol-ecs/manuscript.md

 ### Ergonomics I Complete

-And with that we have completed the basic trinity.
+And with that we have added a number of useful ergonomics improvements.

 - [Current Library](0e_ergonomics1/dsecs_0e.hpp)
 - [Current Example](0e_ergonomics1/example_0e.cpp)